ruionwriting/scrapbook/Docker/dave-learns-docker/lesson2/README.md

 # Lesson 2

-Dav have the following _docker-compose.yml_:
+Dave has the following _docker-compose.yml_:

 ```docker
 version: '3'